Antollo/Easypt/docs/conditionals_and_loops.md

 >
 > [_From Wikipedia_](https://en.wikipedia.org/wiki/While_loop)

-In Easypt `if` is `BlockCallable` method and it has following syntax:
+In Easypt `while` is `BlockCallable` method and it has following syntax:

 ```c
 while (condition, {